What to Expect During Your Child's Inpatient Visit

 There is also a family lounge on every unit, where families can relax, watch television and take a break.

 One parent or guardian is invited to stay overnight at the bedside.
-Cots, sleep chairs and sleep sofas are available for your comfort.
-For those families who have children in one of the Intensive Care Units, where family members cannot sleep at their child's bedside, sleep rooms are available.
+Cots, sleep chairs and sleep sofas may be available for your comfort.
+For those families who have children in one of the Intensive Care Units, where family members cannot sleep at their child's bedside, some sleep rooms are available.
 Your child's nurse can help you sign up for a sleep room in this situation.

 If you're traveling to Children's Hospital from a distance and you or a family member needs a place to stay, you have many options available.
 We've provided information about many of the available options on our Where to Stay page.
 Each listing includes contact information and details that may be helpful in deciding where to stay.